AdobeDocs/experience-manager-64.fr-FR/help/forms/developing/creating-document-output-streams.md

 [Débuts rapides de l’API Output Service](/help/forms/developing/output-service-java-api-quick.md#output-service-java-api-quick-start-soap)

-### Aplatissement d’un document PDF à l’aide de l’API Java {#flatten-a-pdf-document-using-the-java-api}
+### Flatten a PDF document using the Java API {#flatten-a-pdf-document-using-the-java-api}

-Aplatissement d’un document PDF interactif en document PDF non interactif à l’aide de l’API Output (Java) :
+Flatten an interactive PDF document to a non-interactive PDF document by using the Output API (Java):

 1. Incluez des fichiers de projet.